-How to Keep Leading Zero in Excel Date Format: 9 Ways
+How to Keep the Leading Zero in an Excel Date Format – 9 Methods

 leading zero in excel date format

-1. Applying TEXT Function to Keep Leading Zero in Excel Date Format
+Method 1 – Applying the TEXT Function to Keep the Leading Zero in a Date Format

 =TEXT(D5,"00000000")

-Here, D5 is the Date 1012022 in which we want to add leading zero.
-00000000 has 8 digits which means the date with leading zero will have 8 digits.
-If the original date has 7 digits, then 1 leading zero will be added.
-If the original date has 6 digits, then 2 leading zeros will be added.
+D5 is the Date 1012022 in which we want to add the leading zero.
+00000000 has 8 digits, which means the date with the leading zero will have 8 digits.
+If the original date has 7 digits, 1 leading zero will be added.
+If the original date has 6 digits, 2 leading zeros will be added.

 leading zero in excel date format, TEXT function